-The Inpatient Pharmacy Department has a staff of 80+ with over 40+ clinical pharmacists (77% have completed at least a PGY1 residency; 40% BCPS certified).
-The pharmacy operates 24/7 inpatient pharmacy services.
+The inpatient pharmacy department has a staff of 80+ with over 45+ clinical pharmacists (80% have completed at least a PGY1 residency, 40% are BCPS certified). and operates 24/7 inpatient pharmacy services.
 Medications are primarily dispensed using unit-based medication dispensing cabinets with the addition of a centralized IV additive and chemotherapy preparation services.
 A full array of technology is available to assist with distribution of medications to our patients.
-This includes automated inventory management (Talyst® Carousel), automated dispensing cabinets (Pyxis®), bar code medication administration (MAK®), automated TPN compounder (Baxa®) and workflow management systems (DoseEdge®).
+This includes automated inventory management (Talyst® Carousel), automated dispensing cabinets (Pyxis®), bar code medication administration (MAK), automated TPN compounder (Baxa®) and workflow management systems (DoseEdge®).

 Teaching affiliations with Schools of Pharmacy include: University of California San Francisco, University of the Pacific, Touro University and Loma Linda University.
-The pharmacy department hosts an average of 15-20 pharmacy students on rotation per year.
-Pharmacists serve as preceptors, participate in hospital committees, round with medical teams and are an essential part of the healthcare team.
+The pharmacy department hosts 35 pharmacy student rotations per year on average.
+Pharmacists service as preceptors, participate in hospital committees, round with medical teams and are an essential part of the healthcare team.

 The medication needs of inpatients are also supported by the pharmacy technician staff.
-Pharmacy technician staffs are divided into Level I and Level II technicians.
-The pharmacy technician staff supports replenishment of unit-based dispensing cabinets (Pyxis®) where 98% of medication doses are dispensed.
-Additional medications, including IV preparations, not dispensed by Pyxis® are prepared and dispensed from the inpatient pharmacy by technicians under the supervision of pharmacists.
+Pharmacy technician staffs are divided into Level 1 and Level II technicians.
+The pharmacy tech staff supports replenishment of unit-based dispensing cabinets (Pyxis) where 98% if medication doses are dispensed.
+Additional medications, including IV preparations, not dispensed by Pyxis are prepared and dispensed from the inpatient pharmacy by technicians under the supervision of pharmacists.

 At Kaweah Delta Health Care District, we are committed to providing high-quality, customer-oriented and financially strong healthcare services that meet the diverse needs of the patients we serve.
 The pharmacy staff’s goal is to provide personal, professional and compassionate experiences to every person, every time.